CNMABC/Project-1/README.md

 <h2>Challenges</h2>:
 Ensuring that everything was added to the grid and that all components started to move on loop at the correct speed once the start button function was initiated.
-Making sure that both Greta and the giants didn’t slip off the grid and making sure when the giants moved down a row they did not continue to move off the grid.
+Making sure that both Greta and the giants didn’t slip off the grid and making sure when the giants moved down a row, they did not continue to move off the grid.

 Equally, the collision of recycling with oil drips was tricky as there were a few options including collision theory or using .contains, .remove and .filter. which is what I chose.
-I had to define what the collision was : when two items occupied the same space .
+I had to define what the collision was when two items occupied the same space.

 ``` javascript